DougSalt/ABM-metadata/doc/design.md

 ## Introduction

 The philosophy behind the design of this piece of code is that the Python program does everything, including the maintenance and creation of the database.
 My usual practice is to create the database and run the program over the top of this.
 I have done it this way because I have slightly broken the relational model.
 I am allowing more than one primary key per table.
 This is always because this is a multipart key and a linking relation (many-to-many), but pure relational databases do not allow this.
 This was forced on me by our standard [Social Simulation REPository Interface](Metadata_schema_version_1.1.8_documentation.docx).
 Therefore it is curucial that the SSREPI library be responsible for the creation of the database.

+Each table maps to a class, each indivdual relations or set of column values maps to an object of that class.

 I have tried to automate as much of the path deriving and diagramming behaviour from the definitions of the schema.

 ### Conventions